caramelslice/GA_Projects/Feedback/Project1/Theo.md

 This analysis is very well presented.
-It coveres some good concept such as feature scaling and using dummy variables.
-Good visual data exploration from different sides of the dataset broken into property types, years, and data reported methods.
+It uses some very good techniques such as feature scaling and using dummy variables.
+Good visual data exploration from different sides of the dataset by property types, years, and data reported methods.

 A few suggestions: